-Known as the Last Frontier, Alaska is an untouched region home to incredible wonders, and there’s no better way to take in the thrills of seeing glaciers and humpback whales than on board a cruise—especially on a ship like Royal Caribbean’s Ovation of the Seas—the most exciting cruise ship to sail to Alaska.
+Known as the Last Frontier, Alaska is an untouched region home to incredible wonders, and there are few better ways to take in the thrills of seeing glaciers and humpback whales than on board a cruise—especially on a ship like Royal Caribbean’s Ovation of the Seas.

-Imagine seeing the Northern Lights in Juneau and retracing the storied path of the Klondike Gold Rush in Skagway, or skydiving without ever leaving the ship and taking in panoramic views from 300 feet above sea level on the North Star, the signature glass observation capsule.
-With Ovation returning to Alaska in 2020, joined by Serenade and Radiance of the Seas, there will be more options than ever before to witness the grandeur of the state.
+Imagine seeing the northern lights in Juneau and retracing the storied path of the Klondike Gold Rush in Skagway, or sky diving without ever leaving the ship and taking in panoramic views from 300 feet above sea level on North Star, the signature glass observation capsule.
+With Ovation returning to Alaska in 2022, joined by Quantum, Serenade and Radiance of the Seas, there will be multiple ways to witness the grandeur of the state.

 So what exactly awaits when you traverse Alaska?
-For a glimpse, we turned to crew ambassador Stephen Burke, an acoustic guitarist and singer enjoying his first season in Alaska as a musician on Ovation.
-In the Q&A below, he shares all the action guests can expect on board—and why you’ll want to book a cruise to the 49th state on this unrivaled ship ASAP.
+For a glimpse, we turned to crew member Stephen Burke, an acoustic guitarist and singer who was on Ovation:

 Q: Tell us about your first impression of Ovation.

 Stephen: It’s ridiculous how much you can do in one trip.
-I love Ovation of the Seas!
-Catching breathtaking views of the rugged Alaskan landscape from the North Star is truly a once-in-a-lifetime experience, and also the fact that you can surf and skydive from a cruise ship is something I’ll never get over.
+I love Ovation!
+Catching breathtaking views of the rugged Alaskan landscape from North Star is truly a once-in-a-lifetime experience, and also the fact that you can surf and sky dive from the middle of the ocean is something I’ll never get over.
 Guests can partake in tons of cool activities inside, like at the SeaPlex.
 It’s an unbelievable venue with bumper cars, gaming consoles, roller skating and—wait for it—a trapeze school.

-Q: Speaking of the North Star, what are the views like from inside?
+Q: Speaking of North Star, what are the views like from inside?